Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-aws.md

 When you create an AWS runtime instance, runtime manager provides a pre-populated template for the runtime instance in AWS.
 This template creates the following resources in AWS:
 * Amazon VPC along with internet gateway
 * Secret
-* Amazon EC2 instances (keypair, role, profile)
+* Amazon EC2 instances (key pair, role, profile)
-* Autoscaling group
+* Auto Scaling group
 * Network Load Balancer
 * Optional: CloudWatch log group
 * Optional: Redis